 Compare School Options

 There are many factors that determine the ultimate cost of an online master’s in educational administration.
 For the most accurate information on how much a program costs, speak to a financial aid counselor.
 Consider all financial support you may receive, including income from a full- or part-time job, scholarships, grants, and loans.

-The National Center for Education Statistics reports that tuition for graduate programs was $12,394 at public universities and $26,621 at private schools during the 2020-21 academic year.
-Public universities may charge different tuition for in-state and out-of-state students, or they may charge a flat-rate tuition for distance learners.
+The National Center for Education Statistics reports that the average tuition for graduate programs is $12,596 at public universities and $28,017 at private schools.
+Public universities usually charge a higher tuition rate to out-of-state students than in-state students.

 How long does it take to earn an online master’s in educational administration degree?

 The time to earn an online master’s degree in educational administration is contingent on the school and the student’s pace.
-Most programs take two years to complete, but students might finish in 18 months if they acquire 12 to 15 credits each semester.
-A student might discover an accelerated program requiring additional term credits.
+Most programs take about two years to complete, but students might finish in 18 months if they can earn 12 to 15 credits each semester.
+Part-time students may need three or more years to earn their degree.

 Is an online master's in educational administration worth it?

 A master’s degree in educational administration provides the knowledge and skills for leadership roles as well as the opportunity to contribute positively to the field of education, shape educational policies, and make a lasting impact on students and institutions.
 It is a valuable investment in a rewarding and influential career.
-A master’s degree is often a prerequisite for leadership roles in education, such as school principal or superintendent.
+Individuals with this degree often earn competitive salaries as well.

 Earning a degree online opens the door to advanced education for those who do not live near local educational institutions or need more flexibility than an on-campus program can provide.
-Many online programs offer self-paced or asynchronous learning, allowing you to complete assignments and exams when it’s most convenient for you, ideal for working professionals.
+Many online programs offer self-paced or asynchronous learning, allowing you to complete assignments and exams when it’s most convenient for you.

+Compare School Options